Nonononoki/justdubs/README.md

+Update: Site now uses CloudFlare, impossible to bypass and get link.
+Repository has been archived

 # Unofficial Kodi addon for JustDubs

 Click on "Watch" and "Star" on the top right of this page to get update notifications :)